1 + 1

 Lists are very flexible as they can contain any number of items, and any type of data.
 You can even nest lists inside a list, which makes for a very flexible data type.

 Operations on sequences are a bit different to numbers.
-We can still use +
+We can still use + and *, but they will concatenate (append) and duplicate, rather than perform arithmetic.

 [38, 3, 54, 17, 7, 38, 3, 54, 17, 7, 38, 3, 54, 17, 7]